Jim Backus: Acting

-In stark contrast to his usual affluent characters, he guest-starred on The Brady Bunch as an old gold prospector, a role he also played on a Gilligan's Island episode.
-He also had a role in the final season episode "The Hustler" in which he plays Mike's boss, Mr. Matthews.
+Backus appeared as Thurston Howell III on Gilligan's Island for all three seasons of its run, 1964 to 1967, and later in reunion TV films, Rescue from Gilligan's Island (1978), The Castaways on Gilligan's Island (1979), and The Harlem Globetrotters on Gilligan's Island (1981).
+By the third and final film in 1981, Backus was suffering from Parkinson's disease and his participation was limited to a cameo appearance.
+He also voiced the character in two cartoon versions of the series, The New Adventures of Gilligan from 1974 to 1977 and Gilligan's Planet from 1982 to 1983.

-Backus appeared on Gilligan's Island for all three seasons of its run, 1964 to 1967, and later in reunion TV films made between 1978 and 1981.
-By the third and final film, The Harlem Globetrotters on Gilligan's Island, Backus was suffering from Parkinson's disease and his participation was limited to a cameo appearance.
 Backus also returned as the voice of Mr. Magoo in various revivals between 1964 and 1977, which included The Famous Adventures of Mr. Magoo and What's New, Mr. Magoo?.
+In stark contrast to his usual affluent characters, he guest-starred on The Brady Bunch in 1971 as an old gold prospector, a role he also played on a Gilligan's Island episode.
+He also had a role in the final season episode "The Hustler" (1974) in which he plays Mike's boss, Mr. Matthews.

 Backus played Reverend Sims in the 1975 "Brides and Grooms" episode of Gunsmoke.
 He also appeared in "Never Con a Killer" (1977), the pilot for the ABC crime drama The Feather and Father Gang.
 In 1981, he and his wife Henny appeared in an episode of The Love Boat.
 In it, he had one line in his four scenes.

 Writing and recording

-Backus and his wife, Henny Backus, co-wrote several humorous books, including: ...Only When I Laugh, his autobiography, Backus Strikes Back, a memoir, Forgive Us Our Digressions: An Autobiography, and What Are You Doing After the Orgy? — the title taken from a line Backus spoke in the 1965 film John Goldfarb, Please Come Home!
+Backus and his second wife, Henny Backus, co-wrote several humorous books, including: ...Only When I Laugh, his autobiography, Backus Strikes Back, a memoir, Forgive Us Our Digressions: An Autobiography, and What Are You Doing After the Orgy? — the title taken from a line Backus spoke in the 1965 film John Goldfarb, Please Come Home!
 He also co-wrote the 1971 family film Mooch Goes to Hollywood, about a dog that tries to become a movie star.

 In the late 1950s, he made two novelty 45 rpm records, "Delicious" and "Cave Man".
 In 1974, a full-length comedy LP album was released on the Doré label under the title The Dirty Old Man, with sketches written by Bob Hudson and Ron Landry, who also appear on the album, along with voice-actress Jane Webb.
 Backus also played the voice of God in the recording of Truth of Truths, a 1971 rock opera based on the Bible.